gtvj/gtvj.github.io/objectives-2020-10.md

 **Results for this period**:

-* Become a confident user of the VoiceOver screen reader on both Mac and iPhone
+* Review and study the Web Accessibility Specialist Body of Knowledge

 <div class="progress">
 <h3>Progress</h3>
 <ul>
     <li>Write a <a href="/2020/10/06/aria-introduction.html">detailed introduction to using WAI-ARIA for developers</a></li>
+    <li>Learn how to use VoiceOver on macOS and iOS</li>
 </ul>
 </div>